 So what exactly should you eat more of in your 40s to keep the bulge in check?

-Also important is avoiding heavy sauces.
+Also, avoid heavy sauces.
 They are in many cases laded with fat.
 They taste great, and it is hard to stop but your waistline will thank you when you do stop eating such.

 Eating healthy means eating more vegetables, fruits, wild-caught fatty fish like salmon, and lean meats.
 It is especially important to avoid all processed foods and trans fats.

 Eat a high fiber diet.